idamsufiana/BasicRules/README.md

 	7. Create and publish personal website project
 	8. Practice ci/cd (Gitlab CI, Jenkins), container orchestration (Kubernetes) and Message Broker (Kafka)
  	9. Treat unit test as important as development
-	10. ERD Diagram & DB handling, Indexing, Redis, database pooling etc
+	10. ERD Diagram & DB handling, Indexing, Redis, database pooling, avoiding sql injection etc
 	11. Learn system design
 	12. Angular, React, Express & Node Js are also important as other backend framework
   	13. follow tech Youtuber to stay update latest tech and create a nice setup to make a good life
    	14. Be a Multi-Languages programmer, Python is other best choice